SunRunAway/nft-tidbcloud-starter/README.md

 ## Set up the database

-1. Go to [TiDB Cloud](https://tidbcloud.com/), regiester a free account.
+1. Go to [TiDB Cloud](https://tidbcloud.com/), register a free account.
 2. Create a cluster(Free Developer Tier is ok for testing), and configure the password and IP Access List.
 3. Click "connnect" and write your `DATABASE_URL="mysql://<username>:<password>@<host>:<port>/nft"`